 Thanks to its Gothic style with sober lines that were designed by Arnolfo di Cambio – one of the most important sculptors and architects between the thirteenth and fourteenth centuries –, the Basilica is also an authentic architectural jewel.

-This is also the place where you can admire some of the historic buildings of Florence, such as the Palazzo dell’Antella, a building whose decoration was commissioned by a knight of Malta who, as we will see, during his life had important contacts with the great painter Caravaggio …
+This is also the place where you can admire some of the historic buildings of Florence, such as the Palazzo dell’Antella, an edifice whose decoration was commissioned by a knight of Malta who, as we will see, during his life had important contacts with the great painter Caravaggio …

 Another curious thing about Galileo is that, for about a century, his burial was located in another place of the church, almost hidden from the sight of faithful.
-Once buried in its present position – in a place finally more worthy and appropriate to the importance of the scholar –, his tomb was placed exactly in correspondence with that of Michelangelo: we will discover together what are the unexpected and surprising connections between the two Tuscan geniuses… In the Basilica of Santa Croce we also have the tomb of Niccolò Machiavelli, a great political theorist and author of a famous literary work entitled the Prince; just like Galileo, Machiavelli was not originally buried where we see him now and this happened for particular reasons.
-We will then see the tomb of the musician Gioacchino Rossini , author of the famous opera Il Barbiere di Siviglia.
-Finally we will find the Ugo Foscolo’s tomb, author of the celebratory poem which, as it was said, contributed greatly to the fame of the Santa Croce’s burials.
+Once buried in its present position, his tomb was placed exactly in correspondence with that of Michelangelo: we will discover together what are the unexpected and surprising connections between the two Tuscan geniuses… In the Basilica of Santa Croce we also have the tomb of Niccolò Machiavelli, a great political theorist and author of a famous literary work entitled the Prince.
+We then see the tomb of Gioacchino Rossini ,the musician who was author of the famous opera Il Barbiere di Siviglia.
+Finally we will see the Ugo Foscolo’s tomb, author of the celebratory poem which – as it was said greatly contributed to the fame of the Santa Croce’s burials.

-Continuing the Basilica of Santa Croce tour, we discover the place where the French poet Stendhal, due to the overly admiration for the church art works, was the victim of a physical fainting which then went down in history with the name of Stendhal Syndrome.
-This term today defines the feeling of ecstasy and admiration felt by people in front of works of art or places of particular charm, just as happened to the French writer when, in the nineteenth century, he was visiting the Florentine church.
+Continuing the Basilica of Santa Croce tour, we discover the place where the French poet Stendhal, on account of the overly admiration for the art works he was seeing in the church during his visit in 1817, was the victim of a physical fainting which then went down in history with the name of Stendhal Syndrome.
+Today this term defines the feeling of ecstasy and admiration felt by people facing works of art or places of particular charm, just as happened to the French writer.

-Approaching the high altar, we will admire the wonderful triumph of colours created in the apse area by the alternation of the brilliant figures on the windows and the bright gradations by Agnolo Gaddi, the painter who, in the second half of the fourteenth century, here made a cycle of frescos representing the Stories of the true Cross.
+Approaching the high altar, we admire the wonderful triumph of colours created in the apse area by the alternation of the brilliant figures on the stained glass windows and the bright gradations in the paintings by Agnolo Gaddi, the painter who, in the second half of the fourteenth-century, here made a cycle of frescos representing the Stories of the true Cross.
 Next to the main chapel, we can admire the innovative scenes painted by Giotto in the Bardi and Peruzzi chapels.
-The great Florentine artist was called by these two wealthy families that, owners of ‘banks’, were able not only to afford to summon the one who was the most requested painter at the time – namely, Giotto – but even to lend a large sum of money to the king of England Edward III for his military campaigns in France.
+The great Florentine artist was called by these two wealthy families that, as owners of ‘banks’, were able not only to afford one of the most requested painters at the time – namely, Giotto – but even to lend a large sum of money to the king of England Edward III for his military campaigns in France.
 As we shall see, something dramatic happened in 1342 …

 The Cross by Cimabue and the Pazzi Chapel

-After seeing the masterpieces inside the church, we go to see those that are preserved in the adjacent rooms, such as in the Sacristy, where we find the famous Cross painted by Cimabue – Giotto’s master.
-The corridor that connects the church with the Novitiate Chapel allows us to go outwards which is where we find an elegant portico; connected to the latter is the Pazzi Chapel, the patronage space of the family that was involved in a famous conspiracy against the Medici in the fifteenth century …
+After seeing the masterpieces inside the church, we go to see the works and to uncover stories regarding men and women in the adjoining spaces, such as in the Sacristy, where we find the famous Cross painted by Cimabue – the Giotto’s master.
+The corridor that connects the church with the Novitiate Chapel allows us to go outwards which is where we find an elegant portico; connected to the latter is the Pazzi Chapel, the patronage space of the family that was involved in a famous conspiracy against the Medici family in the fifteenth-century …

-After visiting the museum and the cloister, we conclude our Basilica of Santa Croce tour in the Refectory, an environment of great refinement that, despite the disastrous floods to which it has been exposed over the centuries, still retains frescoes by Agnolo Gaddi, among including a beautiful Arbor Vitae which is a particular representation of the Crucifixion of Christ whose cross branches out like a large tree.
+After visiting the museum and the cloister, we conclude our Basilica of Santa Croce tour in the Refectory, an environment of great finish that, despite the disastrous floods to which it has been exposed over the centuries, still retains fourteenth-century frescoes by Agnolo Gaddi, among which stands out a Lignum Vitae that is a particular representation of the Crucifixion whose cross branches out like a large tree.

-Once this highly suggestive path is concluded, the visitor comes to realize that, for the works of art and the extraordinary historical evidence, the Basilica of Santa Croce is a truly unique place: visiting it means discovering an important piece of Italian history.
+Once this highly suggestive path is concluded, visitors come to realize that, because of the works of art and the extraordinary historical evidence, the Basilica of Santa Croce is a truly unique place: visiting it means discovering an important piece of Italian history.